 Associate Professor, Sociology & Social Work

-Assistant Professor, Sociology & Criminal Justice
+Associate Professor, Sociology & Criminal Justice

 Students in the J. V. Morsch Center for Social Justice serve Nashville through these organizations: